NoVariety/TicTacToe/README.md

-# Coolest toe in the ever
+# coolest toe in the ever!